Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Introduction

-However, it is difficult to gain information on the high-density part of the stellar EOS only from observation of NSs in equilibrium, because a direct measurement of the maximum mass for a non-rotating NS is hard, and such measurement may not be sensitive to the state of matter at the NS center~\cite{Alford:2004pf,Christian:2023hez}.
-Theoretical limits on the EOS depend somewhat on the implementation of pQCD constraints, which remain debated~\cite{Somasundaram:2021clp,Komoltsev:2023zor}.
-Instead, we may obtain more accurate information of the hadron-quark transition from binary neutron star (BNS) mergers~\cite{Bauswein2019,Weih:2019xvw,Most:2018eaw,HuangPRL2022,Raithel:2022efm,Fujimoto:2022xhv,Kedia:2022nns,Most:2022wgo,Zhu:2021xlu,Prakash:2023afe,Blacker:2024tet}, whose post-merger GW spectrum exhibits several peaks ~\cite{Shibata:2003yj,Baiotti:2006wn,Xie:2020udh,Takami:2014tva,Takami:2014zpa,Rezzolla:2016nxn}, the frequency of the main of which, indicated often as $f_2$, may be observed relatively cleanly, with the sensitivities expected to be reached in third-generation detectors, such as Einstein Telescope~\cite{Prakash2021}, Cosmic Explorer~\cite{Reitze:2019iox}, or NEMO~\cite{Ackley:2020atn}.
+However, it is difficult to gain information on the high-density part of the stellar EOS only from observation of NSs in equilibrium, because a direct measurement of the maximum mass for a non-rotating NS is hard, and such a measurement may not be sensitive to the state of matter at the NS center~\citep{Christian:2023hez}.
+Theoretical limits on the EOS depend somewhat on the implementation of pQCD constraints, which remain debated~\citep{Somasundaram:2021clp,Komoltsev:2023zor}.
+This causes the masquerade\footnote{{\it Masquerade effect} refers to the theoretical possibility that hybrid stars with quark-matter cores can appear indistinguishable from conventional NSs when judged by their external mass–radius relations, thus “masquerading” as NSs in observational data.} effect~\citep{Alford:2004pf} when an exotic state is present near the center of massive NSs.

-In this letter, we study mergers of binaries composed of inspiralling compact stars that contain quark degrees of freedom, namely {\it neutron-quark stars}~(NQSs).
-The name is related to the fact that, transitions from hadrons to quarks starting at a density lower than that at the center of the lightest NSs would yield $M$-$R$ curves that are similar to hadronic ones~\cite{2023SciBu..68..913H, Rutherford:2024srk, Tang:2024jvs}.
-Quark degrees of freedom, whether or not they are completely deconfined, are likely always present in compact stars.
-This is evident also from the upper panel of Fig.~\ref{fig:cs2}, where open circles show stars whose central density is $2n_0$.
-All of them lie much below the lowest mass of known NSs.
-For the first time to the best of our knowledge, we present general-relativistic simulations of NQSs with a 1PT and NQSs with the QHC EOS of~\cite{Kojo:2021wax}, in addition to NSs with purely nucleonic EOSs, for comparison.

-To avoid model-dependent phenomena in finite temperature EOSs, we mimic thermal effects through an ideal-gas approximation with a fixed thermal index $\Gamma=2$, as in our previous work~\cite{HuangPRL2022} and as commonly done in the literature.
-In 1PT scenarios (as studied, {\it e.g.}, in~\cite{Blacker:2023afl,Blacker:2023opp}), it is thought that finite-temperature effects lower the onset of the transition, potentially causing significantly higher $f_2$ than that of the baseline EOS\footnote{The {\it baseline} of an EOS containing quarks is the nucleonic EOS used for lower densities.}.
-However, how much the onset density is affected by finite-temperature effects is beyond the reach of observations of NSs in equilibrium.
-In this work, by adopting a fixed onset density through an ideal-gas thermal treatment, the simulation results reflect the properties of cold EOSs, in particular, providing a conservative estimate for the difference in $f_2$ in NSs and NQSs.
-We expect that finite-temperature effects would yield larger post-merger frequency differences.

-{\it Equations of State and simulation setup.} For the codes used and the numerical setup, see Sect.~II in the supplemental material (SM).